BattleLore Second Edition

 What Are the Most Important Changes from BattleLore First Edition?

-While the first edition of BattleLore utilized the “Command and Colors” system, and while the command cards have been updated and remain, the “color” system has been changed.
+The first edition of BattleLore utilized the “Command and Colors” system.
+While the command cards have been updated and remain in the second edition, the “color” aspect of the system has been changed.
 Instead of the color system, which dictated the movement and combat ability of units, each unit type now carries its own unique stats for moving and combat.
 These unique stats allow for the existence of an even greater variation in play experience between the two armies.

 BattleLore Second Edition has now been firmly placed into the fantasy world of Terrinoth, joining other classic games set in that universe like Runebound, Runewars, and Descent: Journeys in the Dark.
 The warring armies in BattleLore Second Edition are the Daqan Lords and the Uthuk Y’llan barbarians, battling beneath the walls of Nordgard Castle.

 In addition, the figures included in BattleLore Second Edition are presented in a different scale than the units used in the first edition of BattleLore.
 Rather than the 20 mm scale used by the original BattleLore, BattleLore Second Edition presents its figures on a 28 mm scale.
 This new scale allows the armies of the Daqan Lords and the Uthuk Y’llan to be rendered with a new level of detail, drawing you into the experience of epic battles and brutal warfare.
-Because the figures are bigger, the number of figures in a unit is smaller.
+Because the figures are bigger, fewer figures are included in a unit.
 Instead of four infantry and three cavalry figures per unit, BattleLore Second Edition uses three figures for infantry and three figures for cavalry.
 The rest of the game board has also been scaled up accordingly.

 BattleLore Second Edition also features a brand-new system of scenario-generation.
-Instead of setting up all units according to a set template, now you have options for determining your own goals and set-up hexes.
-After choosing these scenario cards, both players place the cards together to create the battlefield, determining the terrain and the opportunities to score victory points.
+Instead of setting up all units according to a set template, now you have options for determining your own goals and setup hexes.
+After choosing their scenario cards, both players place the cards together to create the battlefield, determining the terrain and the opportunities to score victory points.

 In the new second edition, you will also muster a new army every time you play.
 Starting with equal amounts of gold, players choose exactly what units they want in their army each game, and secretly place them on any of their side’s designated set-up hexes, allowing you to tailor your army based on your starting objectives and preferred style of play.
 When both armies have been fully chosen and placed, their positions are revealed, and the game begins.